Separating Rank Logic from Polynomial Time: CFI Structures

-\paragraph{Other CFI Constructions} We shortly relate our CFI construction to other version in the literature.
-The sets $\StructV_{\bvertA,\bvertB,c}$ in our construction correspond to the outer vertices in the classical construction using inner and outer vertices.
-We only use one type of vertices because then we do not have to distinguish between inner and outer vertices in the following.
+\paragraph{Other CFI Constructions.} We compare our CFI construction to other version in the literature.
+The classical construction in \cite{CaiFI1992} uses inner and outer vertices, while we only use inner ones.
+The sets $\StructV_{\bvertA,\bvertB,c}$ in our construction correspond to the outer vertices in the classical construction.
+We only use one type of vertices to avoid case distinctions between inner and outer vertices in the following.

-While we only used inner vertices, one can alternatively only use outer vertices and replace the inner vertices by relations of higher arity (see~e.g.~\cite{Hella96}).
+Another approach to avoid this case distinction is to only use outer vertices and to replace the inner vertices by relations of higher arity (see, e.g., \cite{Hella96}).
 The arity of the relations corresponds to the degree of a vertex in the base graph.
-While this construction is somehow more elegant, for our argument separating rank logic and CPT it is necessary to obtain CFI structures of the same signature independently of the degree of the base graphs.
-Our construction always yields structures of arity $4$, but the number of relations varies with the group $\ZZ_{2^\pot}$.
-Of course, we could use a single ternary relation encoding the $\rel_{E,c}$.
-But in fact, it suffices only to use $\rel_{E,0}$ to obtain a structure with the same automorphism group.
-Then the other $\rel_{E,c}$ are actually definable in counting logic.
-We include all $\rel_{E,c}$ in the structure for simplicity.
-In particular, local isomorphism types will be more informative (cf.~Section~\ref{sec:cfi-orbits}).
+While this construction is more elegant, it is restricted to base graphs of bounded degree to obtain structures of a fixed signature.
+However, our argument separating rank logic and \CPT{} requires base graphs of unbounded degree.
+Our construction always yields structures of arity~$4$, but the number of relations varies with the group~$\ZZ_{2^\pot}$.
+Of course, we could use a single relation to encode the relations~$\rel_{E,c}$.
+But in fact, it suffices only to use~$\rel_{E,0}$ to obtain a structure with the same automorphism group.
+Then all~$\rel_{E,c}$ are actually definable in $3$-variable counting logic.
+We include all~$\rel_{E,c}$ in the structure for convenience.

 In general, most properties of the structures transfer between the different constructions (with some quite obvious adaptations).
-We only sketch proofs or refer to similar statements, which can easily adapted, because we only use known ideas.

-\begin{lemma} The automorphism group of $\CFIgraph{2^\pot}{G}{g}$ is an abelian $2$-group. \end{lemma} \begin{proof}[Proof sketch] The automorphism group of every gadget is an abelian $2$-group as argued before.
-Then the same holds for the automorphism group of $\CFIgraph{2^\pot}{G}{g}$, because $G$ itself only has one, namely the trivial, automorphism. \end{proof}